• Skip to primary navigation

 Play

-This story first aired in 2014, before we had a website and blog.
+This story first aired in 2014.
 It brought more comments than any previous story.
+It was featured again in 2017 and again brought a storm of response.
 Seems I was not the only one with this experience.
 Feel free to write your comments, after listening to what happened when I gave gifts to the children.

 I bought gifts for some children who were coming to visit.
 The kids were 5 years old, 8 and 13.
 The gifts totally bombed out.
 The kids were disappointed with them.